 Literacy

-Accelerated Reader
+Sparx Reader

 Students work on their individual areas of challenge and gain confidence in the processes of reading and understanding texts as well as creating their own.
 The extra support gives students time to consolidate and enhance their literacy skills to access the curriculum across all subject areas.

-Literacy advice for parents: Reading at home
+Literacy advice for parents: Raising the Profile of Reading

+Research proves that children who enjoy reading do better at school in all subjects.
 Reading together increases literacy skills and it’s never too early to start reading with your child.

 Ensure that your children see you reading.
 It doesn’t matter if it’s the newspaper, a cookery book, romantic novel, detective mystery, short stories, computer manual, magazine – anything!